 Cupertino Poet Laureate, Where Art Thou?

 Poet Laureate is an honorary volunteer position sponsored by the City of Cupertino and seated in its public library.
 Sponsors and support network include the Library Commission, Friends of the Cupertino Library, and the Cupertino Library Foundation.
 The Poet Laureate is a practicing poet with professional recognition and a talent for performance.
-The Poet Laureate is expected to create and host public events that promote the literary arts in our community and inspire creativity in all residents.
-Such events might include poetry contests, writing workshops and lectures, public readings, etc. The Poet Laureate works in collaboration with the City, sponsors, and support network to schedule and promote events.
+The Poet Laureate is expected to host public events that promote the literary arts in our community and inspire creativity in all residents.
+Such events might include poetry contests, writing workshops, lectures and public readings, etc. The Poet Laureate works in collaboration with the city, sponsors, and support network to schedule and promote events.

 Download Application Form

 Applications for the Poet Laureate of Cupertino will be accepted through 5 pm, July 17, 2015.
 The formal application, deliverable to Cupertino City Hall, can be downloaded through this webpage, or can be picked up at Cupertino Library Reference Desk or at a number of locations around the City, including City Hall and Quinlan Community Center.

 In December 2010, the City Council of Cupertino unanimously adopted a resolution establishing the office of the Cupertino Poet Laureate.
 The individual selected by the Cupertino Poet Laureate Committee, through an application and interview process, will be the second person in Cupertino to officially promote poetry and other literary forms to the City’s diverse population.

 The Poet Laureate will preside for two years, until January 2018.
 Through personal presentations and hosted educational events, the Laureate will introduce adults and youth to the benefits of personal and community expression, highlighting living and working in Cupertino.